awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh-sql-command.md

 + For incremental materialized views, `REFRESH MATERIALIZED VIEW` uses only those base table rows that are already committed\.
 Therefore, if the refresh operation runs after a data manipulation language \(DML\) statement in the same transaction, then changes of that DML statement aren't visible to refresh\.
 + Furthermore, take a case where a transaction B follows a transaction A\.
 In such a case, `REFRESH MATERIALIZED VIEW` issued after committing B doesn't see some committed base table rows that are updated by transaction B while the older transaction A is in progress\.
 These omitted rows are updated by subsequent refresh operations, after transaction A is committed\.
 + For a full refresh of a materialized view, `REFRESH MATERIALIZED VIEW` sees all base table rows visible to the refresh transaction, according to usual Amazon Redshift transaction semantics\.
++ Depending on the input argument type, Amazon Redshift still supports incremental refresh for materialized views for the following functions with specific input argument types: DATE \(timestamp\), DATE\_PART \(date, time, interval, time\-tz\), DATE\_TRUNC \(timestamp, interval\)\.

 Some operations in Amazon Redshift interact with materialized views\.
-Some of these operations might force a `REFRESH MATERIALIZED VIEW` operation to fully recompute the materialized view\.
-An operation can force a full refresh even when the materialized view only uses the SQL features that lend themselves to incremental refresh\.
+Some of these operations might force a `REFRESH MATERIALIZED VIEW` operation to fully recompute the materialized view even though the query defining the materialized view only uses the SQL features eligible for incremental refresh\.
 For example:
 + Background vacuum operations might be blocked if materialized views aren't refreshed\.
 After an internally defined threshold period, a vacuum operation is allowed to run\.
 When this vacuum operation happens, any dependent materialized views are marked for recomputation upon the next refresh \(even if they are incremental\)\.
+For information about VACUUM, see [VACUUM](r_VACUUM_command.md)\.
 For more information about events and state changes, see [STL\_MV\_STATE](r_STL_MV_STATE.md)\.
 + Some user\-initiated operations on base tables force a materialized view to be fully recomputed next time that a REFRESH operation is run\.
 Examples of such operations are a manually invoked VACUUM, a classic resize, an ALTER DISTKEY operation, an ALTER SORTKEY operation, and a truncate operation\.
 For more information about events and state changes, see [STL\_MV\_STATE](r_STL_MV_STATE.md)\.

 ## Limitations for incremental refresh<a name="mv_REFRESH_MARTERIALIZED_VIEW_limitations"></a>